Carmanah Walbran Provincial Park

 Eden grove

-Huge trees, scattered around their more plentiful slender relatives, showcase the beauty of a truly ancient forest.
+Huge trees, scattered among their more plentiful, slender relatives, showcase the beauty of a truly ancient forest.
 As in Avatar Grove, some of the older trees have developed unique folds and contours that accentuate the maturity and age of these magnificent specimens.

 Jurassic Grove

 The wonderful cliffside forests south of Port Renfrew drop down to the gorgeous beaches along the wild western coast of Vancouver Island.
-Though the topography may be steep, large trees live on these slopes and are fed by the constant storms that originate from the ocean.
-Environmentalists have named a particular grove and built a short trail around it to promote its protection through public attention.
-The cedars in this “Jurassic Grove” are extraordinary in height and width and still live in a fairly wild environment that’s less developed than nearby Avatar Grove.
+Though the topography is steep, large trees thrive on these slopes and are nourished by the constant storms that originate from the ocean.
+Environmentalists have named a particular grove and built a short trail around it to promote its protection through public awareness.
+The cedars in this "Jurassic Grove" are extraordinary in height and width and still live in a fairly wild environment that is less developed than the nearby Avatar Grove.

 Chin Beach Cedar